Seth Meyers

-Seth Adam Meyers (born December 28, 1973) is an American comedian, television host, writer, podcaster, actor, and producer.
+Seth Adam Meyers (/'maɪərz/; born December 28, 1973) is an American comedian, television host, writer, actor, and producer.
 He has hosted Late Night with Seth Meyers, a late-night talk show on NBC since 2014.
 Prior to hosting Late Night, he was a cast member on NBC's sketch comedy series Saturday Night Live (SNL) from 2001 to 2014.
 He served as SNLs head writer, as well as an anchor of the news parody segment Weekend Update, from 2006 until his departure from the show.

 Early life and education

 Meyers was born on December 28, 1973, in Evanston, Illinois.
 When he was four, his family moved to Okemos, Michigan, where he lived until he was ten.
 After that, he grew up in Bedford, New Hampshire.
 Seth's mother, Hilary Claire (née Olson), was a French teacher and his father, Laurence (Larry) Meyers Jr., worked in finance.
 At one point, his mother and fellow Saturday Night Live co-star John Mulaney's grandmother Carolyn Stanton performed together in a hospital benefit show in Marblehead, Massachusetts, called Pills A-Poppin' directed by Tony Award-winning choreographer Tommy Tune.
 Seth's younger brother, Josh Meyers, is an actor and comedian.

 Meyers's paternal grandfather was an Ashkenazi Jewish immigrant from Kalvarija near Marijampolė in modern-day Lithuania.
 The rest of Seth's ancestry is Czech, Austrian, Croatian (from his paternal grandmother), Swedish (from his maternal grandfather), English, and German.
 Seth discovered on the show Finding Your Roots that his family's original surname, Trakianski, was changed by his great-grandfather to Meyers, after his own father Mejer Trakianski.

-Seth Meyers attended Edgewood Elementary School in Okemos.
+Meyers attended Edgewood Elementary School in Okemos.
 He graduated from Manchester High School West in Manchester, New Hampshire.
 He graduated in 1996 from Northwestern University in Evanston, where he was in the Phi Gamma Delta fraternity.
 His college roommate was fellow actor Peter Grosz.
 Meyers majored in film and television production.
 In 2011, he was the grand marshal for the school's homecoming parade.
 In 2016, he delivered the commencement address at Northwestern's graduation.

 Career

-While a student at Northwestern University, Meyers began performing improv comedy as a member of the university's improv sketch group Mee-Ow Show.
+While a student at Northwestern University, Meyers began performing improv comedy as a member of the university's improv sketch group the Mee-Ow Show.
 He continued his career at ImprovOlympic with the group Preponderate as well as overseas as a cast member of Boom Chicago, an English language improv troupe based in Amsterdam, where his brother was also a cast member.
 Seth references living in Amsterdam during Late Night with Seth Meyers.
-When a Boom Chicago show he developed was mounted in Chicago, Saturday Night Live talent scouts noticed him and invited to audition for SNL.
+When a Boom Chicago show he developed was mounted in Chicago, Saturday Night Live talent scouts noticed him and invited him to audition for SNL.